 For each MBO course there are two learning pathways: vocational training (BOL) where practical training takes up between 20% and 60% of the course; and block or day release (BBL) where practical training takes up more than 60% of the course.

 Secondary and pre-vocational education certificates are recognised abroad.
-You can find more information on accreditation and certificates on the website of Colo, the National Reference Point for the Netherlands.
+You can find more information on accreditation and certificates on the website of SBB, the Foundation for Cooperation on Vocational Education, Training and Labour Market.